We have formed an international collaboration to accelerate research in the early detection of cancer including:

-This year, we are delighted to welcome the Canary Center at Stanford to our partnership.
-The Canary Center was founded in 2009 as the first research center in the world entirely dedicated to cancer early detection.
+- The Canary Center at Stanford – founded in 2009 as the first research center in the world, entirely dedicated to cancer early detection

-The goal of this unique trans-Atlantic agreement is to find lethal cancers as they’re forming so they can be treated more effectively.
+The goal of this unique trans-Atlantic agreement is to find lethal cancers as they are forming so they can be treated more effectively.
 Survival increases significantly when the disease is treated at an early stage.

 The collaboration also seeks to accelerate progress by breaking down barriers for scientists, including: